Home > Pregnancy > Baby Development > 29 Weeks Pregnant

 Do you find that you drop things all the time?
 Trip over your own feet?
 Clumsiness is caused by the changes in your body – you’re carrying more weight, and your fingers, toes, and other joints are all loosening due to pregnancy hormones.
 So remember to take extra care when climbing stairs, or when walking on wet, icy, or uneven surfaces.

 Absent-mindedness is a classic side effect of pregnancy.
 But forgetting where you left your car keys, missing birthdays, or constantly losing your glasses can be very irritating.
-Try some tricks to help remember what’s important: carry a notebook to jot down reminders; keep a daily calendar; put down items you use often, such as keys, in one place only.
+Try some tricks to help remember what’s important: write down reminders for yourself, keep a daily calendar, put down items you use often, such as keys, in one place only.